top of page

 photo by J Stevens

-He made his film debut in Jason Buxton’s award-winning feature, Blackbird, and has appeared on television in CBC’s “Murdoch Mysteries”, “Mr. D, and “The Baroness Von Sketch Show”, as well as Global’s “Remedy”, IFC’s “Slo Pitch”, OUTtv’s “Avocado Toast” and FX’s “What We Do In The Shadows”.
-Wayne may be most recognized for playing Lykos, The Prince of Athens, in the limited Syfy series “Olympus”.
+Making his film debut in Jason Buxton’s multi-award-winning feature, "Blackbird", Wayne has appeared on television in CBC’s “Murdoch Mysteries”, “Mr. D”, and “The Baroness Von Sketch Show”, Global’s “Remedy”, IFC’s “Slo Pitch”, OUTtv’s “Avocado Toast”, and FX’s “What We Do In The Shadows”.
+He may be most recognized for playing Lykos, The Prince of Athens, in the limited Syfy series “Olympus”, created by BAFTA Nominee Nick Willing.

-He is the co-founder, producer and host of Toronto’s longest-running intersectional conversation series “Dark Nights” which ran from 2015-18.
-During that time, Wayne facilitated live conversations with over 40 artists across 13 disciplines at some of the most prestigious arts organizations in Ontario including The Gladstone Hotel, The Theatre Centre and the National Arts Centre in Ottawa.
+Wayne is the co-founder, producer, and host of Toronto’s longest-running intersectional conversation series “Dark Nights”, which ran from 2015-18.
+During that time, he facilitated live conversations with over 40 artists across 13 disciplines at some of the most prestigious arts organizations in Ontario including (formerly) The Gladstone Hotel, The Theatre Centre, and the National Arts Centre in Ottawa.

 bottom of page